techGIAN/PathletRL/README.md

 It can be noted that this is mostly built with ```Tensorflow``` and specifically ```tf-agents``` specifically for RL models.

 ## Datasets
-In our experiments, we used the ```Toronto``` dataset, which we provide the link on our shared Google Drive (we could not share it through Github due to size).
+In our experiments, we used the ```Toronto``` dataset, which we provide the link on our [shared Google Drive](https://drive.google.com/drive/folders/1e-9M7oaRs1rjczetsu5Hw-zJ4ye1km1l?usp=sharing) (we could not share it through Github due to size).
 Moreover, the ```Rome``` dataset is publicly available and is being hosted on ```Crawdad```: https://crawdad.org/.
-In case you want to use your own datasets, here are the specifics for curating them.
+In case you want to use your own datasets, here are the specifics for curating them (assuming they have already been [map-matched](https://dl.acm.org/doi/10.1145/1653771.1653820)).
 Grab your dataset and preprocess it as follows:

 1. Have a ```.json``` file called ```traj_edge_dict.json```.
 This dictionary should have the following keys and values formatting: